About RM Frobisher

 The battery can be recharged with any USB power supply or port.
-Both products have a built in Li-Ion battery charger and only requires a five volt 500mA supply.
+Our TAR-3 and DFG-1 products have a built in Li-Ion battery charger and only requires a five volt 500mA supply.
 Any USB power source can be used.

 - A mains USB supply,

 - a USB hub,

 - a 12V car to USB 5V adapter, or

 How long is a piece of string?
 The battery life depends on many factors.
 Tests have shown that the TAR-3 can take one measurement per second for over eighteen hours, over sixty-five thousand readings or one hundred and sixty 20m by 20m grids.
 That’s a lot of readings!

 The DFG-1 battery lasts for twelve hours after a full charge.
 You can attach a 'Power Bank' and charge the battery while using the DFG-1